justinsjlee/Kiko-plus/about.md

 I majored in Economics & Statistics at the [University of Toronto](https://www.utoronto.ca/).
 A sample of my work is available under [projects](http://www.justinsjlee.com/projects/).

-Always open to chatting with thoughtful and enthusiastic people.
-Drop me a note at [hi@justinsjlee.com](mailto:hi@justinsjlee.com).
+Always open to chatting with thoughtful and enthusiastic people [hi@justinsjlee.com](mailto:hi@justinsjlee.com).